GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 For performance and build optimization, we won't pass any dynamic parameters to the `TodoItem` so we can use the `const` modifier.

-To get the state of any todo from its `TodoItem` child widgets, we will relay on` InheritedWidget`.
+To get the state of any todo from its `TodoItem` child widgets, we will rely on` InheritedWidget`.

-With states_rebuilder, we can inject widget-aware state; in other words, the state is obtained according to its position in the widget tree.
+With states_rebuilder, we can inject a widget-aware state; in other words, the state is obtained according to its position in the widget tree.
 Here we are referring to the concept of `InheritedWidget`.

-Note: I assume you are familiar on How InheritedWidget works.
+Note: I assume you are familiar with how InheritedWidget works.
 [Read here for more information](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html)

 To do this, we first define a global injection to represent the state of an Item.